 Will the card expire?

-Educator cards are valid for one year only and will expire on June 30th of every year.
+Educator Cards are valid for one year only and will expire on Oct.
+1 each year.
 The card can be renewed upon expiration by presenting the same documentation provided when you first received your card.

 Are there any exclusions?

 LCPL's 7-Day Hot Picks collection and Interlibrary Loan services are excluded.